deepuzz11/Flowlytics/README.md

 ## How We Built It
 Flowlytics was developed using a combination of technologies that ensure smooth functionality and scalability:
-- **Backend**: Python with Flask for the web application logic, handling data processing, model building, and user requests.
+- **Backend**: Python with React for the web application logic, handling data processing, model building, and user requests.
-- **Frontend**: HTML, CSS, and JavaScript to build a responsive and visually appealing user interface.
+- **Frontend**: JavaScript to build a responsive and visually appealing user interface.
 We used Bootstrap to ensure mobile-friendly design.
 - **Data Manipulation and Visualization**: Pandas for data processing, Matplotlib, Seaborn, and Plotly for creating static and interactive visualizations.
 - **Machine Learning**: Scikit-learn for implementing data science algorithms like linear regression and k-means clustering.
-- **Database**: SQLite for storing datasets, user progress, and session information.
+- **Database**: MongoDB for storing datasets, user progress, and session information.
-- **Deployment**: The platform is deployed on Heroku to make it accessible to users online.

 ## Challenges We Ran Into
 - **User Interface Design**: Designing a user-friendly interface that is both engaging and intuitive for middle schoolers was a challenge.
 We had to ensure the platform was visually appealing without overwhelming the user.